Research at the CCDP

 Research at the CCDP is conducted with a variety of partners and sponsors across the globe, operating at the Swiss, international and field levels.
-These include private and public foundations, donor governments, international organisations, international and local NGOs, think-tanks, and university departments.
-Current collaborators and donors include the Norwegian Peacebuilding Resource Centre (NOREF), the Swiss National Science Foundation, UN agencies and the Swiss Confederation.
-Emphasis is placed on providing opportunities for local researchers to get involved in projects and be active members of the CCDP’s research teams.
+These include private and public foundations, donor governments, international organisations, international and local NGOs, think tanks and university departments.
+Emphasis is placed on providing opportunities for researchers from the Global South to be actively involved in CCDP work streams.